Trainings & Conferences

 Selection notification: December 22, 2016

-Presentation proposals submission is now open for the two day 2017 Minnesota Cardiovascular Emergencies Conference to be held in June 2017 in the St. Paul – Minneapolis metropolitan area.
+Presentation proposals submission is now open for the two day 2017 Minnesota Stroke and Cardiac Conference to be held in June 15 & 16, 2017 in the St. Paul – Minneapolis metropolitan area.
 The conference schedule is not finalized, but we anticipate that each oral presentation will be allotted 50 minutes.
 The conference will not accept poster presentations this year.